Skip to main content

 Multiple tax components

-A tax rate in MYOB can consist of multiple tax components (rate percentages) to cater for regions where both state and city tax is applicable.
-Within Current the state and city tax rate percentages are created as separate tax rates and combined using a tax rule.
+A tax rate in MYOB can consist of multiple tax components (rate percentages) to cater for regions where both state and city taxes are applicable.
+The state and city tax rate percentages are created as separate tax rates and combined using a tax rule.

-With such a tax configuration, link both Current tax rates to the same MYOB tax rate.
+With such a tax configuration, link both tax rates to the same MYOB tax rate.

 Enable

-When the slider is set to YES, the MYOB options become visible in your Current RMS system, e.g. you’ll now get the option to Post invoice against an invoice.
+When the slider is set to YES, the MYOB options become visible in your system, e.g. you’ll now get the option to Post invoice against an invoice.

 Next steps